Cyril Nri: Early life

-Nri was born in on 25 April 1961 in Nigeria.
-Nri's family are Igbo; they fled the country in 1968 prior to the end of the Nigerian Civil War.
+Nri was born on 25 April 1961 in Nigeria.
+Nri's paternal side of the family is Igbo, while his mother was originally from Barbados; they fled the country in 1968 before the Nigerian Civil War ended.
 He moved to Portugal when he was seven, and later to London.

 Nri attended Holland Park School in West London and appeared in a school production of Three Penny Opera.
 He attended the Young Vic Youth Theatre in Waterloo, London.
 He trained at the Bristol Old Vic Theatre School.
-Nri has lived in south London since the 1980s.
+Nri has lived in South London since the 1980s.